How to Define a Project: Understanding the definition process

 - Scope of Work– Another term used for a Statement of Work

-- Project Charter– Like a business plan, it is often used to gain support and approval for internal company projects
+- Project Charter– Many wonder what’s a project definition document vs. project charter; a project charter is, in fact, a type of definition document; like a business plan, it is often used to gain support and approval for internal company projects

 The Anatomy of a Definition Document